Penn State Asset Management Group

 Interest Rate Products

-The interest rate product sector is new to PSAMG for 2019 as it is one of the more complicated products that the organization trades.
+The interest rate product sector features one of the more complicated products that the organization trades.
 The sector covers treasury futures, Eurodollar Futures, and Fed Fund Futures to allow trade across the curve and across economic events.

 Base metals is a great sector for those who are interested in the well-being of the world economy.
 Many base metal prices are used as insight into the manufacturing processes around the world.
 On top of that, the base metal sector allows members to have a breath of knowledge across many asset classes.